What are the most important features of employer

 Reasonable salary, reasonable daily workhours

-That’s requirement, but it’s nothing to do with Perl.
+That's a requirement, but it has nothing to do with Perl.

 The company should be a financial supporter of the Perl community

-Yeah, that would be great, but as we talking about small company…
+Yeah, that would be great, but as we are talking about small company...

 The company make it easy to install and use CPAN modules for production